 Charles Townsend Green Lake from Parkhurst Camp 11 Sept 1923

-We hiked around the southern slopes of Wedge keeping just above the timberline to avoid the bush.
-To obtain water we had to drop down about 800 feet into the valley where we found a delightful camping spot.
+To obtain water we had to drop down about 800 feet into the valley east of Wedge Mountain, which we had seen the day before, where we found a delightful camping spot.
+The journey from camp to camp took us about 5 hours.
 We lulled ourselves to sleep under the stars that night with soothing strains from the camp orchestra.

 September 12, 1923: Mount James Turner

-The first part of our climb the next day brought us over four high ridges to an elevation of about 7,000 feet.
-From there we had a good view of Mount James Turner as Neal had named in memory of the Vancouver Reverend.
-Once across the quarry glacier we had to cross the Turner Glacier much larger than the former.
+The first part of our climb the next day took us over four high ridges, very much similar in composition to Wedge Mountain.
+This brought us to an elevation of about 7.000 feet, where we came out on to a glacier which we called the “Quarry Glacier” From there we had a good view of the peak of Mt.
+Turner, as Neal had named it, in memory of the Rev. Jas.
+Turner.
+Once across the Quarry Glacier, we had to cross the Turner Glacier, much larger than the former, and flowing east, while the other flowed west towards Wedge Mountain.

 Neal Carter on Turner Glacier (now Chaos Glacier) 12 Sept 1923